TobiaRigon/PromptPack/README.md

 - GUI for selecting a source folder and choosing which files to include
 - Treeview interface with checkboxes for including/excluding individual files
+- Lazy loading of large folders keeps the interface responsive
 - Live preview window to see the generated output before exporting
 - Default filters for file extensions and folders (e.g., skip `.env`, `node_modules`, `.git`, etc.)
 - Saves and loads user settings to/from a JSON file
 - Choose export format (TXT, Markdown or JSON) and optionally include code blocks and headings
+- Export also to HTML or PDF with the same styling as the browser preview
 - Optionally export only the file tree without contents
 - Switch between dark and light mode, with buttons and fields adopting dark colors when the theme is set to "dark"
 - Files listed in a `.gitignore` file are automatically deselected
 - Passwords and API keys in the output are masked for safety
 - Exports larger than the chosen token limit are automatically split into multiple files
 - Select a token limit preset (ChatGPT, Gemini, Claude) or set a custom value
+- Live preview is skipped for files bigger than the configured size
 - Token counting usa i tokenizer ufficiali (tiktoken, anthropic, Google) quando disponibili
 - Scegli la lingua dell'interfaccia tramite un menu a discesa: le opzioni vengono rilevate automaticamente dai file JSON in `promptpack/locales`
 - Le stringhe tradotte sono raccolte in file JSON dentro `promptpack/locales` per facilitare l'aggiunta di nuove lingue